 - Remember that Native parents do want to know what is going on, particularly when it affects their child, but they may not always know what to do in order to be supportive of what is being asked by the school.
 Non-judgmental, positive regard is required when working with Native parents.
 Native parents are concerned about their child's education.
 If there is a problem, cooperative plans of action must be negotiated detailing the shared responsibility of schools and parents.
-Parent Center staff can provide assistance with these cooperative plans and processes. - The inclusion of Native parents is critical, given the potential for success and the substantive impact Native parental participation could have on educational outcomes for students (e.g., attendance, achievement, attitudes toward school, self-esteem).
-Parent
+Center Staff can provide assistance with these cooperative plans and processes. - The inclusion of Native parents is critical given the potential for success and the substantive impact Native parental participation could have on educational outcomes for students (attendance, achievement, attitudes toward school and self-esteem etc.).
+Parent Centers can play a leadership role in assisting Native parents to understand their role in the development of their student's positive outcomes.
+By providing basic workshops that support a parent's role in improving attendance, achievement, having a positive attitude about school, etc..
+Starting with workshops on Special education laws and regulations will intimidate Native families and they will be reluctant to attend similar workshops in the future.
+For the protocol for training on reservation lands contact NAPTAC. - Researching the historical background of the specific tribe(s) in the Parent Center service area would be invaluable in building rapport with Native parents in each area. - The process of rebuilding communities, nurturing and educating or re-educating Native parents will require tremendous time, energy and commitment on the part of Parent Centers and tribal communities.
+Outreach to Native parents should become a priority and may need to include dedicating funds to cover the costs of outreach.
+As shared on the webinar "Outreach to Native American Families" (posted on NAPTAC website)